 The number of private lenders offering loans secured by land is very limited.
 The ones that do consider land will be very conservative on the loan-to-value, typically no more than 50% LTV or 50% LTC (loan-to-cost).
 And the interest rate may be much higher than loans secured by improved property since the risk is so much higher.

 Why Won’t Many Private Lenders Consider Land?

 Private lenders always have to consider the worst-case scenario when evaluating a potential loan funding.
 That worst-case scenario is having to foreclose and own the subject property.
-So a better question is: “Why would a lender not want to own land?”
+So a better question may be: “Why would a lender not want to own land?”